U.S. mortgage applications fall in latest week-MBA

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-NEW YORK May 6 Applications for U.S. home mortgages fell last week as interest rates jumped, an industry group said on Wednesday.
+NEW YORK, July 1 Applications for U.S. home mortgages fell last week as interest rates rose to their highest level since October 2014, an industry group said on Wednesday.

-The MBA's seasonally adjusted index of refinancing applications fell 8.3 percent to its lowest level since January, while the gauge of loan requests for home purchases, a leading indicator of home sales, rose 0.8 percent to its highest level since June 2013.
+The MBA's seasonally adjusted index of refinancing applications fell 5.2 percent to the lowest level since December 2014, while the gauge of loan requests for home purchases, a leading indicator of home sales, fell 4.1 percent.

-Fixed 30-year mortgage rates averaged 3.93 percent in the week, up 8 basis points from 3.85 percent the previous week.
+Fixed 30-year mortgage rates averaged 4.26 percent in the week, the highest level since October 2014.
+They were up 7 basis points from 4.19 percent the previous week.

 The survey covers over 75 percent of U.S. retail residential mortgage applications, according to MBA.
 (Reporting by Caroline Valetkevitch; Editing by Diane Craft)